Native Plant Trust

 Massachusetts Certified Landscape Professional (MCLP)

-*Programs receive 1/4 MCLP credit for every class hour completed.
+*Programs receive 1/4 MCLP credit for every class hour completed

 Our programs may also qualify for credits with the following organizations: